realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

      RUN

+     Output:
-     Output: 42
+     42
      THIS GOTO STUFF CAN GET CONFUSING
      HOW DID I GET HERE?

      ```

-   - #### The Push for Subroutines
+   - ### The Push for Subroutines
-   - Programmers were forced to use "subroutines" to deal with the overuse of "JMP/GOTO" statements which lead to
+   - Programmers were eventually forced into using "subroutines" to deal with extreme overuse of "JUMP/GOTO"
-     extremely confusing "spaghetti code" which was unmaintainable and unreadable.
-   - The "subroutines" are usually called "functions" or "procedures"
+     statements common to programming at that time which lead to extremely confusing, unreadable and unmaintainable
+     "spaghetti code", so named because of the way the "GOTO" statements would jump around the program and get mixed
+     up like a plate of spaghetti.
+   - These subroutines are referred to "functions," "procedures," and "methods" in modern programming languages.
    - The "subroutines" are usually called and returned using a "stack" to keep track of where the program left off,
      instead of having to use "GOTO" statements
    - Variables were usually "global" and "mutable" which lead to "side effects" and hard to understand "state" of the program